phaustin/quantecon-example/book/docs/about_py.md

 -   Browse some Python projects on [GitHub](https://github.com/trending?l=python).
--   Read more about [Python\'s history and rise in popularity](https://www.welcometothejungle.com/en/articles/btc-python-popular).
+-   Read more about [Python's history and rise in popularity](https://www.welcometothejungle.com/en/articles/btc-python-popular).
 -   Have a look at [some of the Jupyter notebooks](http://nbviewer.jupyter.org/) people have shared on